 - A new approach to enterprise information and content, and a new content operations framework is required.

 Click here to view a 2:46 streaming video deeper explanation of these new requirements.

 New realities and requirements demand new approaches.

 Organizations have five generic areas they can adjust to improve business outcomes: Strategy, People, Process, Technology, Investment.
 Of the five, marketing organizations have focused primarily on People and Technology to address new customer content requirements.

 Investment has shifted from some traditional areas.
 But this has been an incremental, iterative approach at the tactical level in most organizations, not the result of well-developed strategy.

 Strategy has been immature at best, undocumented (which by definition makes it not a strategy), and focused on improving specific content projects.
 This is important for content projects but doesn’t address requirements for an Enterprise Content Strategy.

 Process change has been virtually non-existent.
 Process change is a major focus of our recommendations.

 We introduce specific new approaches that organizations can take to address new realities and requirements.

-We have developed and use a 6 Competency Enterprise Content Strategy framework (links to blog explanation) which has evolved through our work with clients over the last ten years.
+We have developed and use a 6 Competency Enterprise Information and Content Strategy framework (links to blog explanation) which has evolved through our work with clients over the last ten years.